 How do you currently set your prices?
 Do you look at your competitors and gauge your price without any regard to your costs?
 Or do you take your costs and add a mark-up percentage to it?
 Most business owners do the latter which we call mark-up pricing.
 This is a big mistake.
 Using the above numbers, let’s say you’re tendering for a significant project.
 You apply the 36% margin to the costs of £60,000.
 And you quote £81,600 for the job.
 Sounds familiar?
 And it makes sense right?
 Well not quite.
 If you take your £60,000 costs from the £81,600 revenue (price) you get £21,600.
 Now divide that by £81,600.
 You now get 26%.
 You’ve just lost a whopping 10% profit margin without even blinking, costing the business £8,160 (10% of £81,600)

 How do you get this number?
 You first need to know your total fixed costs.
-These are the costs that do not change regardless of the amount of sales you make.
-So, things like rent, admin team costs, rates and fixed line contracts.
+These are the costs that do not change regardless of the number of sales you make.
+So, things like rent, admin team costs, rates and fixed-line contracts.

 Because you’ve avoided the first profit mistake above on margins, it should now be easier to avoid this third mistake because you only need to find your fixed costs.
 Let’s take the 36% margin above and assume your fixed costs as £35,000.